HPC MPI Exercise 3: Hands-On Lab -- Fire!!

 Begin by experimenting with this fire applet from the Shodor Foundation's Interactivate Project.

 This model lets you start a forest fire by clicking on a tree, which lights it on fire.
-The fire then spreads probabilistically to neighboring trees, based upon the burn-probability, which models the likelihood of a fire spreading from a tree to its neighbors.
+The fire then spreads probabilistically to neighboring trees, based on the burn-probability, which models the likelihood of a fire spreading from a tree to its neighbors.
 The drier a forest is, the more likely fire is to spread between trees, so the burn-probability represents how dry a forest is.

 When the fire burns out, the model displays the percentage of the forest that burned, and how long (number of iterations) the fire burned.
 Once your forest fire has burned itself out, you can "regrow" the forest by clicking the Regrow Forest button.
 Take a few minutes to experiment with the model, to get a sense of how it works.